Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Noether-Lefschetz divisors for K3 surfaces

-\begin{corollary} A complete intersection $X=Q\cap Y$ is semistable (reps. stable) if $X$ has at worst isolated singularities (reps. simple singularities). \end{corollary} \begin{proof} By Theorem \ref{thm:3}, the singular locus of $X$ is at least one dimensional if it is unstable.
+\begin{corollary} A complete intersection $X=Q\cap Y$ is semistable (resp. stable) if $X$ has at worst isolated singularities (resp. simple singularities). \end{corollary} \begin{proof} By Theorem \ref{thm:3}, the singular locus of $X$ is at least one dimensional if it is unstable.
 Then $X$ has to be semistable if it has at worst isolated singularities.

-Next, from Theorem \ref{thm:2} and Remark \ref{rem:1}, we know that if $X$ is not properly stable, then either $X$ is singular along a curve or it contains at least an isolated simple elliptic singularity.
-It follows that $X$ with simple singularities is stable. \end{proof} Now it makes sense to talk about the moduli space $\cK_6$ of complete intersections of a smooth quadric and a cubic with simple singularities.
+Next, from Theorem \ref{thm:stable}, we know that if $X$ is not properly stable, then either $X$ is singular along a curve or it contains at least an isolated simple elliptic singularity.
+It follows that $X$ with simple singularities is stable. \end{proof} Now it makes sense to talk about the moduli space $\cM_6$ of complete intersections of a smooth quadric and a cubic with simple singularities.
 Let $\cU_6$ be the open subset of $\PP(V)^s$ parameterizing such complete intersections in $\PP^4$.
-Then we have $\cK_6=\cU_6//SO(5)(\CC)$.
+Then we have $\cM_6=\cU_6/SO(5)(\CC)$.